elkarte/addons/README.md

 detailed description
 ```
 ###Front Matter
 The front matter is what makes everything cool happen.
-The front matter must be the first thing in the file and must take the form of valid YAML set between
+The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
-triple-dashed lines.
 Meaning the information contained between the --- & --- tags is in YAML format and is specially processed by Jekyll.

 Don't want to learn YAML?, good neither did I and you don't have either, just follow along.

 ###Example front matter
 ```
 ---
 layout: post
-title:"Title of addon"
+title: "Title of addon"
 category: name
 date: YYYY-MM-DD
-comments:false
+comments: false
-short:"A short description of the addon"
+short: "A short description of the addon"
 license: license
 version: x.x.x
-allhooks:boolean
-elkversion:1.0
+allhooks: boolean
+elkversion: 1.0
 support: valid link ornull
 bugs: valid link ornull
 author: thats you